Energy comparison

 If you're making a hot drink, try not to overfill the kettle and waste energy boiling more water than you need.
 This could save £26 per year.

 "A decent range of fixed deals are back on the market.
-With the price cap rising to £1,717 per year and energy costs predicted to stay high throughout the winter, this is a good time to switch to protect yourself.
+With the price cap rising to £1,738 per year, energy costs will stay high throughout the winter.
+That makes this a good time to switch to a fixed deal and save money in the process.

 "If switching isn't right for you, there are other options.
 Tracking your usage, submitting regular meter readings and upgrading your home are some ways you can keep your bills as low as possible."